132314/ch-re-169870MichelleRincon/SRS/README.md

 4. You will have the option to print the information collected.

   ## Performance requirements
+* *The system will be designed to support connection between maximum two machines.*
+* *Only one person can use the system simultaneously.*
+* *You will receive numeric and string data for the name of the clients.*

   ## Logical database requirements
   ## Design constraints
   ## Software system attributes